CodeMacrocosm/Algo-a-Thon/README.md

    ```

 4. **Make your changes:**
-   Add your algorithm implementation in the appropriate language folder.
+   Add your algorithm implementation in the ``algos folder`` followed by your ``appropriate language folder``.
 If the folder doesn't exist, feel free to create it.

 5. **Commit and push:**
    Commit your changes and push them to your fork.